-- 2227.1 The description of the school in the approval application is accurate. - 2227.2 The course of study offered is adequate to meet the educational purposes of the school and to provide a minimum course of study that is age and ability appropriate. - 2227.3 The school has available support services necessary to meet the requirements of a minimum course of study and its educational purposes, including library services, administrative services, guidance and counseling services, and a system of records by which student progress may be assessed. - 2227.4 The school has classroom, laboratory, library, and other facilities necessary to operate its program. - 2227.5 The school employs professional staff who are qualified by training and experience in the areas in which they are assigned as measured by the following: - 2227.5.1 For teachers, a minimum of a bachelor's degree in their field of instruction or substantially equivalent time in training and experience in their field of instruction. - 2227.5.2 For all professional staff, relevant experience and/or training in other programs not related to teaching or administrative duties to which they are assigned. - 2227.6 The school has an adequate program of continuing professional staff development as demonstrated in the application. - 2227.7 The school employs a sufficient number of professional staff for the population served. - 2227.8 The school satisfies legal requirements relative to its facilities, fire drills, and the immunization of its students against disease. - 2227.9 The school maintains a register of the daily attendance of each of its enrolled students. - 2227.10 The school maintains an operating schedule that includes a total number of instructional hours each year that is not less than that required of a public school serving the same grades. - 2227.11 The school has the financial capacity to carry out its stated objectives for the period of approval.
-For purposes of these rules, "financial capacity" means that anticipated revenue and funds on hand are sufficient to meet a school's stated objectives.
+- 2227.1 The description of the school in the approval application is accurate. - 2227.2 The course of study offered is adequate to meet the educational purposes of the school and to provide a minimum course of study that is age and ability appropriate. - 2227.3 The school has available support services necessary to meet the requirements of a minimum course of study and its educational purposes, including library services, administrative services, guidance and counseling services, and a system of records by which student progress may be assessed. - 2227.4 The school has classroom, laboratory, library, and other facilities necessary to operate its program. - 2227.5 The school employs professional staff who are qualified by training and experience in the areas in which they are assigned as measured by the following: - 2227.5.1 For teachers, a minimum of a bachelor's degree in their field of instruction or substantially equivalent time in training and experience in their field of instruction. - 2227.5.2 For all professional staff, relevant experience and/or training in other programs not related to teaching or administrative duties to which they are assigned. - 2227.6 The school has an adequate program of continuing professional staff development as demonstrated in the application. - 2227.7 The school employs a sufficient number of professional staff for the population served.

+- 2227.8 The school substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved independent schools including nondiscrimination in admissions and operations and requirements relative to its facilities, fire drills, and the immunization of its students against disease. - 2227.9 The school maintains a register of the daily attendance of each of its enrolled students. - 2227.10 The school maintains an operating schedule that includes a total number of instructional hours each year that is not less than that required of a public school serving the same grades. - 2227.11 The school has the financial capacity to carry out its stated objectives for the period of approval.
+For purposes of these rules, "financial capacity" means that anticipated revenue and funds on hand are sufficient to meet a school's stated objectives. - 2227.12 The school complies with the requirements of 16 V.S.A. §255 relating to criminal record checks and checks of the Child Protection Registry and the Vulnerable Adult Abuse, Neglect, and Exploitation Registry. - 2227.13 For schools that receive public tuition, the school complies with requirements concerning nondiscriminatory school branding as dictated by the Secretary.